How Much Thinset Do I Need to Remove?

 Dealing with Cured Thinset

-Thinset that has cured for a long time can be particularly challenging to remove.
+Thinset that has been cured for a long time can be particularly challenging to remove.
 In these cases, mechanical methods (like grinding) are often the most effective.
 Be prepared for a more time-consuming and labor-intensive process.

 Removing Thinset from Delicate Surfaces